-lame: Class:

-Date: Song or Topic:

-Grade: School:

-National Standards Achieved (check all that apply): 1.
-Lesson Focus (concepts and skills to emphasize)

-0 Singing alone and with others a varied repertoire of music 2.
+Name: Class: Song or Topic: School: ational Standards nieved (check all that apply): 1.
+Lesson Focus (concepts and skills to emphasize): 0 Singing alone and with others a varied repertoire of music 2.
 Lesson Objectives: a.

-b.

-0 Performing on instruments alone and with others a varied с.

-repertoire of music d.
+0 Performing on instruments alone and with others a varied repertoire of music b. c. d.
 0 Improvising melodies, variations and accompaniments 3.
-Introduction/Motivation

-1 4.
-Sequence:

-0 Composing and a.

-arranging music with specific guidelines b.
+Introduction/Motivation 0 Composing and arranging music with specific guidelines 4.
+Sequence: a. b.
 0 Reading and notating music с.

-d.

-0 Listening to, analyzing, and describing music e.

-deserioning music 5.
-Review/Wrap-Up:

-0 Evaluating music and music performances

-0 Understanding relationships between music, the other arts and disciplines 6.
-Classroom Setup

-and disciplines outside the arts 7.
-Materials Needed: a.

-0 Understanding music in relation to history b. c.
+0 Listening to, analyzing, and describing music 5. d. e.
+Review/Wrap-Up: 0 Evaluating music and music performances TO TO THE OPE 0 Understanding relationships between music, the other arts and disciplines outside the arts 6.
+7. Classroom Setup Materials Needed: 0 Understanding music , · a. b.

-0 and culture